5 Ways Clean a Microwave Naturally

-Clean that dirty microwave with an all-natural method using everyday pantry items.
+Clean that dirty microwave with these all-natural methods using everyday pantry items.

 Midcentury Modern Kitchen With Blue Backsplash